Monitor Type: Resources — Windows/WMI

 Event message should… setting allows to filter events by substring that every event message should contain or should not contain.

-Monitor can either report number of events that occured since previous poll or for the defined period.
-For example, you can choose to report number of events occured for the last hour.
+Monitor can either report number of events that occurred since previous poll or for the defined period.
+For example, you can choose to report number of events occurred for the last hour.

 Use Make Event Log raw data available in alerts setting to enable collection of matching messages from Event Log into $EventAdditionalDetails variable which can be used in alerts.
 If this setting is not selected or there are no matching events from Event Log, then $EventAdditionalDetails will contain text "none".